-The master plan program outlines the space and facility needs for the university's academic, student life, administration, residential, athletics, recreation, and support functions.
-It includes the projects identified in the university's Five-Year Capital Improvement Program 2016/17 through 2020/21 (CIP), plus the additional space and facility needs to support planned growth to 12,700 FTE, with housing for 60 percent of students, and 65 percent of faculty and staff.
-The master plan program was developed with the assumption that current capital projects will address space deficiencies for current enrollment, and that additional space will be needed to support enrollment growth.
+The Program outlines the space and facility needs for the University's academic, student life, administration, residential, athletics, recreation, and support functions.
+It includes the projects identified in the University's Five-Year Capital Improvement Program 2016/17 through 2020/21 (CIP), plus the additional space and facility needs to support planned growth to 12,700 FTE, with housing for 60 percent of students, and 65 percent of faculty and staff.
+The Program was developed with the assumption that current capital projects will address space deficiencies for current enrollment, and that additional space will be needed to support enrollment growth.